 The scientific community is carrying out a number of studies to explore how CBD could assist with medical conditions relating to inflammation, chronic pain, and anxiety thanks to its involvement in upholding homeostasis.
 Much of this important and exciting work is still ongoing but shows early promise.

 For example, many people who take CBD refer to the feeling of calm and relaxation it creates.
 This could be down to how CBD helps target the causes of anxiety.

 There are already pharma solutions to deal with anxiety, such as Xanax and Valium.
 So why use CBD over these white coat options?
-Well, often these drugs are addictive, expensive, and inaccessible.
-But also, consumers around the world want natural solutions to health problems, rather than chemical ones.
-That’s why CBD has become a popular product among those with anxiety disorders.
+Well, not only are these drugs often addictive, expensive, and inaccessible, but they are not generally intended to be long term solutions.
+In addition, consumers around the world want natural solutions to health problems, rather than chemical ones.
+That’s why it has become a popular product among those with anxiety disorders.
 And yet, this is despite the fact that the scientific evidence is still mostly based off animal and pre-clinical trials.

-It’s encouraging to see evidence that it does help people with this mental disorder.
+It’s encouraging to see evidence that it does help people with these mental disorders.
 We look forward to the results of the ongoing studies to support these early results.